grokify/ringcentral-sdk-ruby/README.md

 ## Versioning

 This project is currently in development and the API can change.
-During development (Version 0.x.x), versioning a minor version change indicates backward incompatibility.
+During development (Version 0.x.x), breaking changes will be indicated by a change in minor version (second number).

 Once the project is version 1.0.0 or above, it will use [semantic versioning](http://semver.org/).
+At this time, breaking changes will be indicated by a change in major version.

 ## Change Log